asianpenguin701/credit-risk-classification/README.md

 However, the model also performs well for high-risk loans (Class 1), achieving a strong recall of 0.94 and an F1-score of 0.90, although its precision for Class 1 is slightly lower at 0.86, indicating some false positives.

-Performance depends on the problem we are trying to solve:

-* If the goal is to minimize false negatives (i.e., failing to identify high-risk loans), the model's high recall for Class 1 (0.94) makes it effective for identifying risky loans.
-* If minimizing false positives (i.e., incorrectly classifying healthy loans as high-risk) is more critical, the model performs better for Class 0, where it achieves perfect precision.

 Overall, this model is recommended for tasks prioritizing balanced performance, with a slight emphasis on identifying high-risk loans, as it maintains high recall and accuracy across both classes.
 If further optimization is needed for high-risk loans, other techniques could be explored.